 Sub-Saharan Africa is a critical hotspot of hunger and under-nutrition, and also an area whose food security is expected to be impacted seriously by future climate change.
 At a pivotal moment for agriculture and food security in East Africa, this meeting will pick up themes from previous Forum meetings to explore questions related to the food security and future of agriculture, livelihoods and biodiversity conservation in the region.

-We are co-hosting this with the Global Food Security Initiative and the Cambridge-Africa Programme and you can find out more about them by following the links on the right.
+We co-hosted this with the Global Food Security Initiative and the Cambridge-Africa Programme and you can find out more about them by following the links on the right.

 On the panel of witnesses, Liz Watson from the Department of Geography will be joining Tinashe Chiurugwi, a Research Associate from the National Institute of Agricultural Botany (NIAB) and Alison Mollon, the Acting Head of the Africa and Madagascar Regional Programme at Fauna and Flora International.